Common Questions About Influenza

 Who should get vaccinated against seasonal flu?

-In general, anyone who wants to reduce their chances of getting seasonal flu can get vaccinated.
+Anyone who wants to reduce their chances of getting seasonal flu should get vaccinated.
 However, certain people should get vaccinated each year either because they are at high risk of having serious flu-related complications or because they live with or care for high-risk persons.

 Higher risk people who should definitely get a seasonal flu vaccination each year include